LVTINO: LAtent Video consisTency INverse sOlver for High Definition Video Restoration: for High Definition video posterior sampling

 Under mild regularity assumptions on $p_V(\vx|c)$ and $p_I(\vx|c)$, starting from an initial condition $\vx_0$, the process $\vx_s$ converges to a $\gamma$-neighborhood of $p(\vx|\vy,c,\lambda)$ exponentially fast as $s \rightarrow \infty$ ~\citep{laumont2022bayesian}.
 While solving \eqref{eq:Langevin} exactly is not possible, considering numerical approximations of $\vx_s$ provides a powerful computational framework for deriving approximate samplers for $p(\vx|\vy,c)$.

 \LVTINO\, stems from approximating \eqref{eq:Langevin} by a Markov chain derived from the following recursion: given an initialization $\vx_0$ and a step-size $\delta >0$, for all $k \geq 0$,

-where we identify a splitting in which each CM prior is involved separately through exact integration (these integrals will be approximated through SAE steps), and the likelihood is involved through two implicit (backward Euler) half-steps.
-Importantly, unlike the explicit steps used in most Langevin sampling algorithms, the implicit steps in \eqref{eq:split-Langevin-video-4} remain numerically stable for all $\delta >0$.
-This allows \LVTINO\, to converge quickly by taking $\delta$ large, albeit with some small bias.
-Conversely, the widely used unadjusted Langevin algorithm (ULA) integrates only the Brownian term $\bm{w}_s$ exactly, it involves gradients via an explicit Euler step, and is explosive unless $\delta$ is sufficiently small.
+where we identify a splitting in which each CM prior is involved separately through exact integration (these integrals will be approximated through SAE steps), and the likelihood is involved through two implicit (backward Euler) half-steps\footnote{While most Langevin samplers use the explicit steps and require $\delta$ to be small, the implicit steps in \eqref{eq:split-Langevin-video-4} are stable for all $\delta >0$, allowing \LVTINO\ to converge quickly by taking $\delta$ large, albeit with some small bias.}.

 It is worth recalling that the Langevin diffusion is a time-homogeneous process.
-The iterates $\vx_k$ resulting from its discrete-time approximation are asymptotically ergodic, converging to a neighborhood of $p(\vx|\vy,c,\lambda)$ as $k\rightarrow\infty$.
+The iterates $\vx_k$ resulting from its discrete-time approximation converge to a neighborhood of $p(\vx|\vy,c,\lambda)$ as $k\rightarrow\infty$.
 Unlike DMs, these iterates do not travel backwards in time through an inhomogeneous process.
 Therefore, Langevin algorithms use directly the likelihood $p(\vy|\vx)\propto\exp{\{-\|\vy-\mathcal{A}\vx\|_2^2/2\sigma_n^2\}}$, avoiding the need to approximate the likelihood of $\vy$ w.r.t. a noisy version of $\vx$, as required in guided DMs like~\citep{Chung2022,Song2023PseudoinverseGuidedDM,Kwon2025VideoDP}.

 Following \cite{spagnoletti2025latinopro}, we compute $\vx_{k+\sfrac{1}{4}}$ and $\vx_{k+\sfrac{3}{4}}$ approximately via SAE steps,

 where we recall that $(\mathcal{E}^I,\mathcal{D}^I,f^I)$ act frame-wise and that $f^V_\vartheta$ and $f^I_\theta$ have model-specific schedules.